People

 journals including Shakespeare Quarterly, Papers of the Bibliographical Society of America, Digital Humanities Quarterly, Humanities, and The Seventeenth Century, as well as in collections such as Shakespeare’s Theatrical Documents, Shakespeare and Textual Studies, and The Shakespeare User.
 She is co-editor of Early Modern Digital Review.

-Mark Kaethler is Department Chair, Arts, at Medicine Hat College; Assistant Director,
+Mark Beatrice Kaethler is Department Chair, Arts, at Medicine Hat College; Assistant

-Mayoral Shows, with MoEML; and Assistant Director for LEMDO.
-They are the author of
+Director, Mayoral Shows, with MoEML; and Assistant Director for LEMDO.
+They are the

 of Shakespeare’s Language in Digital Media: Old Words, New Tools (Routledge, 2018).
 Their work has appeared in The London Journal, Early Theatre, Literature Compass, Digital Studies/Le Champe Numérique, and Journal of the Text Encoding Initiative, as well as in several edited collections.

-Mark’s research interests include early modern literature’s intersections with politics;
+Mark Beatrice’s research interests include early modern literature’s intersections

-digital media and humanities; textual editing; game studies; cognitive science; and
+with politics; digital media and humanities; textual editing; game studies; cognitive

 Martin Holmes